skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

     [Open tinkercad](https://www.tinkercad.com/things/iX6Tvl59oiP-jump-zero)
     6. Connect the ALU outputs to the inputs of the NOR gates (doesnt matter the order)
     7. Insert the 74LS173 chip and connect power/ground pins
     8. Connect the carry and the zero flags to an input pin each (MSB) of the flags register.
-Connect 1k pull-downs to the input pins.
+Connect 10k pull-ups to the other input pins.
     9. We want the output of the 173 to always be enable, so connect both M and N (pins 1 and 2) to ground (active low)
     10. Connect the 2 MSB outputs to blue LEDs with resistors in series
         * 10b connect the Carry flag output to address pin A8 and Zero flag output to  address pin A9 of the microcode EEPROMs